masashi-y/depccg/README.md

 If you make use of this software, please cite the following:

-    @inproceedings{dyer:2015acl,
+    @inproceedings{yoshikawa:2017acl,
-      author={Chris Dyer and Miguel Ballesteros and Wang Ling and Austin Matthews and Noah A. Smith}, title={Transition-based Dependency Parsing with Stack Long Short-Term Memory}, booktitle={Proc.
+      author={Yoshikawa, Masashi and Noji, Hiroshi and Matsumoto, Yuji}, title={A* CCG Parsing with a Supertag and Dependency Factored Model}, booktitle={Proc.
 ACL},
-      year=2015,
+      year=2017,
     }

 #### Licence